DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 Data entity templates must be established to enable the importing of files into Dynamics 365.
 To create a data entity template:
 1. Navigate to **Workspaces > Data management > Export**.
 2. Create a new Group.
-* **Group name** - Enter a name for the processing group, e.g. CREX-EXP.
+* **Group name** - Enter a unique and meaningful name for the processing group, e.g. CREX-EXP or Multi-Entity.
-* **Description**	- Enter a description for the processing group, e.g. Core Extensions Template Export.
+* **Description**	- Enter a meaningful description for the processing group, e.g. Core Extensions Template Export.
 * **Data project operation type**	- Export.
 3. Select Add Entity.
 4. Complete the dialogue, for example:
     * **Entity name**	- General Journal
-    * **Target data format** - CSV
+    * **Target data format** - Excel
     * **Use sample file**	- No
     * **Skip staging** - Yes
     * **Default refresh type** - All fields
 5. Select Add
-6. Repeat 3 - 5 for each of the data entities.
+6. Repeat 3 - 5 for each data entity that requires a template to be created.
     * Inventory adjustment journal headers and lines V2
     * Inventory movement journal headers and lines V3
+    * Core ledger journal entity
 7. Select Close
 8. Select Export options > Export now from the action pane
 9. Select each entity and select Download file from the menu bar